rsyncOSX/mydocsy/content/en/docs/urlcommands/_index.md

 The latest feature introduced in version 2.2.4 of RsyncUI is the implementation of "deep links."
 Deep links facilitate direct access to application features via URL links.
 By utilizing deep links, users can execute an estimate and synchronize actions in a single click.
 Deep links in RsyncUI enable the grouping of actions that typically require multiple user inputs.

 For reference, please note that there is a one-second delay incurred after initiating any URL-related task, whether initiated from an external URL link or through RsyncUI.
 There are two methods of using deep links:

-- save an URL-link in Notepad
+- save an URL-link in e.g. Notepad
     - by one click one the URL-link opens RsyncUI and executes the task
 - use URL functions direct within RsyncUI

+Within the Tasks view, URL strings may be copied for saving in e.g. Notepads as links.

 ##### URL´s